Last Updated August 22, 2019: Here are answers to frequently asked questions about our fourth game, Hades!

 I love the music in your games.
 Is the Hades soundtrack available?

 Music has always been a big part of our games, and Hades is no exception!
 We’re eager for you to hear the blood-pumping musical score our resident maestro Darren Korb has come up with this time around.
-The initial Early Access launch features more than an hour of original music created for the game, with more being added in our Major Updates.
+The initial Early Access launch featured more than an hour of original music created for the game, with more being added in our Major Updates.

 You can listen to the music free on our YouTube channel or our Bandcamp page.
 It's also available on Spotify.
 We expect to have a full soundtrack release available for purchase later on in development.